-- Water temperature ranged from 10.10°C to 20.3°C during this deployment period (Figure 2). - Water temperature at Leary's Brook displays a typical variation in pattern over the deployment period.
-Water temperature is influenced by air temperature.
-As the seasonal air temperatures start to increase there is an increase in the average water temperature as the deployment period continues. - The relatively cool air temperatures recorded in July of 2015 are reflected in the data below as water temperatures remained somewhat depressed until August. - The water temperature data displayed on Figure 2 is typical of shallow streams and ponds.
+- Water temperature ranged from 10.6°C to 21.5°C during this deployment period (Figure 2). - Water temperature at Leary's Brook displays a typical variation in pattern over the deployment period.
+Water temperature is influenced by air temperature. - The water temperature data displayed on Figure 2 is typical of shallow streams and ponds.
 Shallow water bodies are highly influenced by variations in ambient air temperatures.
-Water temperature falls overnight and rises during daylight hours.
+Water temperature falls overnight and rises during daylight hours. - It is evident from the graph below that the prolonged increase in stage that occurred over the Sept 14-16 period corresponded with a decrease in water temperatures.
+Mean air temperatures were cooler over this period.

-Figure 2: Water temperature ($^{\circ}\text{C}$) values at Leary's Brook pH
+Figure 2: Water temperature (°C) values at Leary's Brook

+pH

-- Throughout this deployment period pH values ranged between 6.50 pH units and 7.15 pH units (Figure 3). - During the deployment, pH values were above the minimum CCME Guidelines for the Protection of Aquatic Life (6.5 pH units). - The CCME guideline provides a basis by which to judge the overall health of the brook.
+- Throughout this deployment period pH values ranged between 6.10 pH units and 7.14 pH units (Figure 3). - During most of the deployment, pH values were above the minimum CCME Guidelines for the Protection of Aquatic Life (6.5 pH units). - Stage rose quickly on September 13, 14 and 15 due to significant rainfall over that period.
+Measured pH values decreased over this period as well, which can be expected to occur with a large influx of rainwater runoff.
+The lower pH values measured near the end of this deployment, however, may have been exaggerated as there is evidence that the pH sensor was losing accuracy as the deployment progressed.
+The widening of the green line in the graph below indicates an increase in measured pH variability and this is likely attributable to sensor error. - The CCME guideline provides a basis by which to judge the overall health of the brook.
 Naturally, all streams and brooks are different.
-Leary's Brook pH median was 6.76 (pH units) for this deployment period.
+Leary's Brook pH median was 6.97 (pH units) for this deployment period.